FAQ on the GDPR

 If we only process coded personal data, does GDPR still apply?

 Yes, as long as there is a so-called code key saved somewhere, which can be used to identify an individual, pseudonymized (coded) data is personal data and the requirements of GDPR must be adhered to.

 However, if the code key is destroyed / deleted and the personal data can never be linked to a specific person, the information is considered anonymous.
 In these cases, the data does not constitute personal data - and the requirements of the GDPR are not applicable to the process.

 What is processing of personal data?

 Processing refers to everything that is done with personal data.
 Examples of processing personal data are: collection, registration, storage, processing, dissemination and deletion.

 Who is a controller?

 The controller the natural or legal person, public authority, institution or other body that alone or together with others determines the purposes and means of the processing.
-For personal data processed within KI, where KI has determined the purpose and means of processing, the authority KI is the controller (out of the Consistory).
+For personal data processed within KI, where KI has determined the purpose and means of processing, the authority KI is the controller (ultimately the Board of KI).
 An employee at KI may never be the controller for the processing of personal data performed at KI.

 Who is responsible for KI’s compliance with GDPR?